tarantool/doc/doc/2.2/reference/reference_sql/sql.rst

 .. code-block:: sql

-   INSERT INTO t2 SELECT a,b,c FROM t1;
+   INSERT INTO t2 SELECT a, b, c FROM t1;

 Subqueries may be in the FROM clause of SELECT statements.